9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-6/lesson.md

 - [ ] **Making Connections:** Students see how loops apply to something they are familiar with: GIFs (an image format that repeats an animation).

-> > “Let’s look at some GIFs and see how loops are actually creating the animation we see.”
+> > “Let’s look at some GIFs and see how loops are creating the animation we see.”

 <iconp type="question">What might the code look like for this GIF?</iconp>
 <iconp type="answer">See code suggestions on slides.
 Students should nest the action they are seeing inside a loop block.</iconp>